 Here’s what they look like side by side with an example image.

 A pretty significant difference, right?
 There’s also a substantial difference in the time it takes to edit each image.

 Straight out of Camera or SOOC: Instant

-Global Edits: 5 to 10 minutes
+Global Edits: five to ten minutes

-Detailed Editing: 10 to 45 minutes
+Detailed Editing: fifteen to sixty minutes

 Now, why does this matter with image delivery?
 Depending on the package you book with me, you may only get images with Global Edits or Detailed Edits.
 How do you know what you’ll need?

 If you’re only desire is to post images on Instagram, Facebook, or your Website’s blog, then you’ll probably only need Global Edits.
 If you want to print your images or if they’ll be used at large sizes (marketing materials, website banner images, and Headshots) then you’ll want to go with Detailed Edits.